 Introduction: Central Election Commission

 The Election Commission is known as a constitutionally neutral body across the country.
-Its headquarter is situated in New Delhi.
+Its headquarters is situated in New Delhi.
 According to Article 324 of the Constitution, the Commission is entrusted with the responsibility and powers to oversee and manage the activities related to elections.
-The responsibilities of the Election Commission are to conduct and oversee the elections of the President, the Vice-President, Parliament and the State Legislative Assemblies.
+The responsibilities of the Election Commission are to conduct and oversee the elections of the President, the Vice-President, Parliament, and the State Legislative Assemblies.